jaegarpoon/url-shortener-app/README.md

 This project allows users to input a valid URL and converts it into a shortened URL with a random postfix string.

+The frontend is an interactive UI built on React.js.

+Open [https://app-sh-o-rt.herokuapp.com/](https://app-sh-o-rt.herokuapp.com/) to view it in your browser.

 ## Available Scripts

 In the project directory, you can run: